 - Project manager: borrow a good project manager from your IT function until the team has need for a full-timer.

 I’ve rarely seen this role on a marketing operations team.
 It seems to fall on the VP or CMO to figure this out (on top of everything else they’re responsible for).

 My premise is that if a marketing ops team had a dedicated revenue analyst, marketing would overachieve their number.
 Let’s look at two key elements for this proposed role:

 The focus of the revenue analyst is to optimize not just marketing performance in general, but a specific number.
 That number might be the contribution to the pipeline or closed business in terms of percentage and dollars.

 It would not be a number of MQLs.
 With this focus, I suggest this role needs a sales background and needs to be intimate with how a sales funnel works.

 Next, the revenue analyst needs to be an opportunity spotter.

-Translation: she uses data to continuously examine the entire customer lifecycle from acquisition to expansion to advocacy (think The Loop) and determines the best opportunities where marketing can invest and get the greatest return.
+Translation: she uses data to continuously examine the entire customer lifecycle from acquisition to expansion to advocacy (think an infinity loop) and determines the best opportunities where marketing can invest and get the greatest return.